6 Concerns Underlying The Market - Cramer's Mad Money (7/6/17)

 Avery Dennison (NYSE:AVY)

 Avery Dennison is a lesser known maker of labeling and packaging materials and solutions.
 Its stock is up 27% for the year but it has not had enough limelight.
-Despite this the company's products are everywhere be it adhesive materials, coatings, and labeling and packaging products like graphic imaging or RFT tags the helps companies manage inventory.
+Despite this the company's products are everywhere, be it adhesive materials, coatings, and labeling and packaging products like graphic imaging or RFT tags the helps companies manage inventory.

 They are not dependent on the retail sector solely and derive 42% of the revenue from non-durable consumer goods, like the labels, tags and packaging.
 They have presence in healthcare and industrial space as well in the form of tamper-proof containers and heat resistant films.

 They are a steady company with 4-5% revenue growth and 17% earnings growth.
 They are shareholder friendly with their 2% dividend yield and stock buyback.
 They are growing organically via acquisitions.
-It trades at 17.5 times earning which is cheap compared to the peers.
+It trades at 17.5 times earnings which is cheap compared to the peers.
 "Avery Dennison may not be sexy, but it's one of the kind of unsung heroes that no one talks about.
 They just don't.
 I feel good about the norm of the market, since this company is the definition of normal — the regular American Joe stock that's worth investing in any day of the week," concluded Cramer.

 Blue Apron (NYSE:APRN)